SevenW/Plugwise-2-py/README.md

 Changes to pw-control.json and schedules/*.json are automatically picked up by Plugwise-2.py and applied.

-pw-control.json and schedules/*.json can be edited with the web applicaiton (see below)
+pw-control.json and schedules/*.json can be edited with the web application (see below)

 In the dynamic configuration:
 - logging of the in-circle integrated values can be enabled (usually the one-value-per-hour loggings.